 The Compensation Committee reviews annually the Company's corporate goals and objectives relevant to the officers' compensation, evaluates the officers' performance in light of such goals and objectives, determines and approves the officers' compensation level based on this evaluation; makes recommendations to the Board regarding approval, disapproval, modification, or termination of existing or proposed employee benefit plans; makes recommendations to the Board with respect to non-CEO and non-CFO compensation and administers the Company's incentive-compensation plans and equity-based plans.
 The Compensation Committee has the authority to delegate any of its responsibilities to subcommittees as it may deem appropriate in its sole discretion.
-The chief executive officer of the Company may not be present during voting or deliberations of the Company nor the Compensation.
+The chief executive officer of the Company may not be present during voting or deliberations of the Compensation Committee with respect to his compensation.
 The Company's executive officers do not play a role in suggesting their own salaries.
 Neither the Company nor the Compensation Committee has engaged any compensation consultant who has a role in determining or recommending the amount or form of executive or director compensation.
 The Compensation Committee did not meet during 2020.

 Notwithstanding the foregoing, as indicated above, no compensation of any kind, including finders, consulting or other similar fees, will be paid to any of our existing stockholders, including our directors, or any of their respective affiliates, prior to, or for any services they render in order to effectuate, the consummation of a business combination.
-Accordingly, it is likely that prior to the consummation of an initial business combination, the compensation of any compensation arrangements to be entered into in connection with such initial business combination.
+Accordingly, it is likely that prior to the consummation of an initial business combination, the compensation committee will only be responsible for the review and recommendation of any compensation arrangements to be entered into in connection with such initial business combination.